dekoza/mtgpl/comprules.rst

 118.9
 -----
 Some triggered abilities are written, "Whenever [a player] gains life, . . . ."
 Such abilities are treated as though they are written, "Whenever a source causes [a player] to gain life, . . . ."
 If a player gains 0 life, no life gain event has occurred, and these abilities won't trigger.
-Example: A player controls Ajani's Pridemate, which reads "Whenever you gain life, you may put a +1/+1 counter on Ajani's Pridemate," and two creatures with lifelink.
+Example: A player controls :mtgtip:`Ajani's Pridemate`, which reads "Whenever you gain life, you may put a +1/+1 counter on Ajani's Pridemate," and two creatures with lifelink.
 The creatures with lifelink deal combat damage simultaneously.
 Ajani's Pridemate's ability triggers twice.

 .. _mtgcr-119: